Skip Ribbon Commands

 • reporting S or N decisions and providing written comments on students’ performance against each outcome.

-Schools should include in student VCE handbooks advice:
+Schools should include in student VCE handbooks advice about:

-• about the conditional nature of any SAC marks given to students
+• the conditional nature of any SAC marks given to students

-• about how statistical moderation can impact total scores for SAC.
+• how statistical moderation can impact total scores for SAC.

-Refer to Retention of VCE school-based assessments section for guidance on returning SACs to students
+Refer to the Retention of school-based assessments section for guidance on returning SACs to students.

 Lost, stolen or damaged school-assessed coursework